shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 });
 ```

-Because the attribute model is not part of Shopware's base models, you cannot extend an exisiting model and you have to implement it manually.
+Because the attribute model is not part of Shopware's base models, you cannot extend an existing model and you have to implement it manually.

 The attribute model has been linked with a `OneToOne` association and therefore the configuration option `detail` needs to be implemented.
 The attribute view will be a new file in `SwagProduct/Views/backend/swag_product/view/detail/attribute.js`: